 - Bad timing.
 If an employer takes adverse action shortly after an employee has made an internal complaint, the employer is vulnerable to a claim of retaliation.
 Warner suggested that HR professionals should ask managers if an employee has made a formal or informal internal complaint within the past few months before approving an employment action that might have a negative impact on the employee.

 - Superficial internal investigations.
 "Employees expect you to start the investigation the same day," Warner told attendees, and while a same-day start may not be necessary, starting an investigation within a day or two shows that the employer cares about the complaint, which may help in avoiding punitive damages if a lawsuit is brought.
-During an investigation, employers should be sure to interview relevant witnesses, even if the complaining employee says no one witnessed the alleged incident.
+During a workplace investigation, employers should be sure to interview relevant witnesses, even if the complaining employee says no one witnessed the alleged incident.
 For example, employers can ask the employee's co-workers if there have been incidents in the department that made any of the employees uncomfortable.
 Employers should also take corrective action if needed, and document the investigation.